formerly11/IIoTDoc/content/_index.md

 {{< /columns >}}

 This is a index page.
-Hello everyBody!
+Hello EveryBody!

 ![](./forest-1.jpg)